 You must be a minimum of 15 years of age.
 Certain positions require you to be at least 18 years old.
 There is no maximum age limit for applying to summer student positions.
 You must meet the age requirements by the first day of employment.

 - Residency in Ontario

 You must be living in the province of Ontario during the term of employment.

 - Work status - eligibility to work in Canada

 You must be legally entitled to work in Canada.
 You are also required to have a valid Social Insurance Number (SIN) upon being hired.
 If you do not have a valid SIN and would like to obtain one, review the Government of Canada website (Opens in a new tab).

 *You are required to indicate your student status and age in the online application form.

 To apply for the Summer Employment Opportunities Program, you must submit one application for each student job you want to be considered for.
 There is no limit to the number of SEO jobs you can apply to.

-- Visit our Summer Employment Opportunities job board to submit an application
+- When job ads are posted, visit our Summer Employment Opportunities job board to submit an application

 - Select the Job Type you are interested in applying for